 American College of Surgeons National Surgical Quality Improvement Program® surgical outcome measures

-The American College of Surgeons (ACS) surgical outcome measures show whether hospitals differ in what happens to patients after they have 1 of 3 types of surgeries.
+The American College of Surgeons (ACS) surgical outcome measures show if there’s a difference in what happens to hospital patients after they have 1 of 3 types of surgeries.
 Hospitals voluntarily report data on these measures as part of the ACS National Surgical Quality Improvement Program® (ACS NSQIP®) Exit Disclaimer - Opens in a new window.
 The surgical groups and outcomes are:

 - Lower extremity bypass (LEB) surgical outcomes - During lower extremity bypass operations, surgeons insert a new vein to go around blockages in the arteries and restore blood flow to the lower leg and foot